csharpfritz/eShopModernizingWCFWinForms/README.md

 ## Adding Docker Support

 One of the great features that this demo showscases is the ease with which you can deploy your application into containers.
 To learn about adding docker support, [check out the wiki!](https://github.com/dotnet-architecture/eShopModernizingWCFWinForms/wiki/1.-Adding-Docker-Support)

+## Important Quirks and Work-arounds

+We are continually developing and refining the docker experience in Visual Studio--and squashing bugs in the process.
+There are a few notable quirks that you need to be aware of:

+### Docker support for WCF

+The file that is generated when adding docker support to the WCF service will not compile and run from the get-go.
+To work around this, you would need to replace the generated dockerfile with the one recommended here: [microsoft/wcf image](https://hub.docker.com/r/microsoft/wcf/).
+This link walks through what the content of the dockerfile should be and also teaches you how to verify whether the service is running.
+We've already made the appropriate changes in the modernized version of the application.

+Likewise, Visual Studio generates a docker-compose.vs.debug compose file which is incorrectly passing a volume.